-Today, the use of RDP has increased a lot and some of us use it for several hours a day.
+Today, RDP usage has increased a lot, and some of us use it for several hours a day, so if the quality of the RDP connection is low, we will not enjoy using it, and sometimes we may not be able to use it totally.
 And if we use a tool repeatedly, the quality of its work is naturally important to us.
 Sometimes you face connection problems, Slowness, and lagging in using Remote Desktop Connection.
 To resolve an issue, first, you should find the issue!

 - Network Issue On Our Own Side

 - Issue On The Network Of The Server

 First, Check Your Own Network Speed If The Quality Of The RDP Connection Is Low

 The first step is to check your network.
 Keep in mind that your internet speed must be at least 512 kbps to smoothly use the remote connection.
 The next step is to check your internet problems.
 The easiest way to do this is to ping the IP 184.108.40.206, which belongs to Google, in CMD, and check your internet connection.
 If you do not have a packet loss and packets’ response time is less than 200, your internet is not a problem.

 You can do it through CMD and with the below command.
 To open CMD, search it in the Windows search bar.

 Check Connection Quality Of RDP

 If you are sure that your network is OK, but you know that you have a low-speed network, check the connection’s quality.
 To do this, move the cursor to the top of the page in your server, and you will find a blue cadre.
 Inside the blue cadre, you can view your connection quality on the left side and on the antenna icon.
 If you also click on it, you will find more details about the quality of the connection.

 Put Some Modifications In Connection Settings Of RDP